 Parallel with the quite space is healthy products served here including many kinds of tea, fruit juices and organic coffee.

 CoCobox (94 Le Loi St, Hoi An)

 As Reaching Out, CoCobox also uses organic products.
 However, the style here is quite different.
-Located near the river of Le Loi street, a little CoCobox is much more brighter than Reaching Out.
+Located near the river of Le Loi street, a little CoCobox is much brighter than Reaching Out.
 Tourists who are interested in coffee machine maker should come here at least one time, espresso at CoCobox absolutely is the most delicious in Hoi An, and you will never and ever can forget the coffee flavor here no matter wherever you go.
 The food menu is various and unique, created in criteria tasty and good for health.
 There are many homemade bakes and jams sold by day for customers to choose.

 Hoi An Roastey (47 Le Loi St, Hoi An)

 Hoi An Roastey is located far from CoCobox just a few houses.
 It impresses tourists by the prominent dark coffee tone and Western style.
 Cocobox specializes in coffee so that the coffee flavor always attracts everyone passing.
-There are mainly foreigners and their favourite drink is usually “strong and bitter” Espresso.
-The specialities in Hoi An and Viet Nam traditional foods are able to be found here.
+There are mainly foreigners and their favorite drink is usually “strong and bitter” Espresso.
+The specialties in Hoi An and Viet Nam traditional foods are able to be found here.

 Mai Fish and Mango Mango (45 Nguyen Thi Minh Khai St, Hoi An)

 To self-reward a delicious meal in your enjoyable trip, nothing is better than a dinner in one of those two restaurants.
 Foods there are cooked by unique recipes.
 The flavor of each dish taste in these restaurant is very special so the price is quite higher than the others.
 Both restaurants belong to one owner who is the chef studied abroad for many years.